Vegan Mung Bean Lentil Curry

 Lentil Curry

-Inspired by these past few stressful months, I decided to relinquish a little control over my kitchen and opt for simpler recipes so that I didn’t have to run around like a psycho trying to stick to wholesome eating.
-Some important life events are happening for me, and I want to tackle them as a brand new, healthier person.
+This dish was inspired by a chain of stressful months.
+To make life a little easier, I decided to relinquish some control over my kitchen and opt for simpler recipes so that I didn’t have to run around like a psycho trying to stick to wholesome eating.
+Some important life events were happening for me, and I wanted to tackle them as a brand new, healthier person.

 Barbadian Curry